MaimonLab/SiffPy/README.md

 and by the `sifftrac` submodules, which (while written in `holoviews`) rely on a `bokeh` backend.
 This is optional so that if you want to use your own plotting procedures, you're not forced to install a bunch of other libraries to your virtualenv.

+- If you don't have `napari` it will also *warn* you during install, but will not prevent installation.
+At the time of writing, all `siffplot` functionality
+*can* use `napari` and will *default* to `napari` if it's available, but will not complain if it cannot import `napari`.
+It will simply fall back to `holoviews` and `bokeh` and function just fine.
+Still, `napari` is probably a better experience, and I may not always support both implementations forever, so it's probably wiser to install `napari` (I just know some might not like it because it can be a bit of a headache when notebooks get involved).

+- If you don't have `dask` it will also *warn* you, but this is only used for some `napari` functionality, so even if you're planning on using `napari`, you may be able to get away without `dask` for some use cases.
+Still, this package is pretty useful for anything you might want to plot or analyse dynamically, rather than importing the full array (many of these are hundreds of thousands of images, coming out to tens of GB of RAM).
+This is another *strongly encouraged* type install.

 ## Using SiffPy

 The primary object in `SiffPy` is the `SiffReader` class, which is usually imported with `from siffpy import SiffReader` at the start of a notebook.
 A `SiffReader` object handles I/O with a .siff or .tiff file to keep track of important file-specific variables as well as implements much of the boilerplate sort of code.

 There are several submodules, each specializing in different tasks.
 Each has its own README.md file that explains more.
 Or... it will.
+Most things are at least partly documented in the README files, and just about everything has fairly fleshed out docstrings.
-I'll get around to it.
+I'll get around to ensuring everything is documented well soon though.

 Each submodule is intended to function *in isolation and independent from* every other submodule, (though all rely on the `SiffReader`),